john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Dropping columns

-There are two ways to drop data from a dataframe.
+There are two ways to drop data from a `DataFrame`.
 Either you want the remaining data returned separately `(inplace=False)` or you don't `(inplace=True)`:

     df = df.drop(['HAIR_COLOR','EYE_COLOR'], axis=1)           # return new DataFrame
     df.drop(['HAIR_COLOR','EYE_COLOR'], axis=1, inplace=True)  # no return (in place)

 #### Resetting indices

-If you have saved a subset of a dataframe and want to reset the indecies so they are sequential again:
+If you have saved a subset of a `DataFrame` and want to reset the indecies so they are sequential again:

     df = df.reset_index(drop=True)           # return new
     df.reset_index(drop=True, inplace=True)  # no return (in place)

 #### Dropping duplicate entries

-If you want to ensure the entries in your DataFrame are unique:
+If you want to ensure the entries in your `DataFrame` are unique:

     df = df.drop_duplicates()         # return new
     df.drop_duplicates(inplace=True)  # no return (in place)

-Or if you just want to find all the unique combinations in your DataFrame:
+Or if you just want to find all the unique combinations in your `DataFrame`:

     In [12]: df[['EYE_COLOR','HAIR_COLOR']].drop_duplicates()
     Out[12]: